kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 Note that, KubeDB does not allow `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_ROOT_PASSWORD` environment variables to set in `spec.podTemplate.spec.env`.
 If you want to use custom superuser and password, please use `spec.authSecret` instead described earlier.

-If you try to set `MONGO_INITDB_ROOT_USERNAME` or `MONGO_INITDB_ROOT_PASSWORD` environment variable in MongoDB crd, Kubed operator will reject the request with following error,
+If you try to set `MONGO_INITDB_ROOT_USERNAME` or `MONGO_INITDB_ROOT_PASSWORD` environment variable in MongoDB crd, Kubedb operator will reject the request with following error,

 ```ini
 Error from server (Forbidden): error when creating "./mongodb.yaml": admission webhook "mongodb.validators.kubedb.com" denied the request: environment variable MONGO_INITDB_ROOT_USERNAME is forbidden to use in MongoDB spec